 During a hearing or court action, unless you and the district agree otherwise, your child will remain in the educational placement where he/she is currently placed and must not be denied initial admission to school.
-34 C.F.R. §§ 300.518(a) and (b) and 300.533.
 This is commonly referred to as the "stay-put" rule.